 Probably one of the most common reasons why a business fails is simply because it wasn’t started on the right foot.
-In other words, if a business is started without a business plan in place, it can quickly fail.
+In other words, if it is started without a plan in place, it can quickly fail.

 You don’t have fresh content

-Unfortunately, setting up an online business and waiting for sales to poor in on launch day just doesn’t work.
+Unfortunately, setting up an online business and waiting for sales to pour in on launch day just doesn’t work.
 Every online business should consider adding a blog to its marketing plan.

-Blogging for your business allows you to use content marketing to reach a new audience and grow your revenue.
-Content builds trust, brand awareness and brings potential customers to your site on a daily basis.
+Blogging allows you to use content marketing to reach a new audience and grow your revenue.
+Content builds trust, brand awareness, and brings potential customers to your site on a daily basis.

 Your content is bad